changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 *Exercise*:

-> This game is simply enough that it is feasible to solve what the optimal $Q$
+> This game is simple enough that it is feasible to solve what the optimal $Q$
 > function is directly without resorting to Q-learning via Bellman's equation to
 > find what it is.
 What is the optimal $Q$ function?
 That is what is the $Q$
 > value of each of the six possible state-action pairs if the agent is looking